 Adolf Hitler, with Heinrich Himmler at his side, in a KdF-Wagen (Beetle) in 1944, near the Wolfsschanze, East Prussia

-Beetle / "Käfer" date back even further, as a pet project by car designer Ferdinand Porsche (1875–1951).
+Though the origins of the company date back to the 1930s, the design for the car that would become known as the Beetle / "Käfer" date back even further, as a pet project by car designer Ferdinand Porsche (1875–1951).
 Adolf Hitler's desire that almost anybody should be able to afford a car coincided with this design—although much of this design was inspired by the advanced Tatra cars of Hans Ledwinka.

-Richard Evans, Hitler personally designed the distinctive rounded shape of the car he desired Porsche to build - making the Volkswagen "Beetle" Hitler's most lasting legacy to the world.[1]
+Hitler, who had a keen interest in cars even if he didn't drive, demanded Porsche make changes to the original design to make it more suited for the working man.
+According to the historian Richard Evans, Hitler personally designed the distinctive rounded shape of the car he desired Porsche to build - making the Volkswagen "Beetle" Hitler's most lasting legacy to the world.[1]
 Changes included better fuel efficiency, reliability, ease of use, and economically efficient repairs and parts.
 The intention was that ordinary Germans would buy the car by means of a savings scheme ("Fünf Mark die Woche musst Du sparen, willst Du im eigenen Wagen fahren" — "Save five Marks a week, if you desire to drive your own car") which around 336,000 people eventually paid into.
 Volkswagen honored its savings agreements after World War II; Ford, which had a similar "coupon" savings system, reportedly did not.
 Prototypes of the car called the KdF-Wagen (German: Kraft durch Freude = "strength through joy"), appeared from 1936 onwards (the first cars had been produced in Stuttgart).
 The car already had its distinctive round shape and air-cooled, flat-four, rear-mounted engine, features similar to the Tatra.
 The VW car was just one of many KdF programs which included things such as tours and outings.

 Erwin Komenda, the longstanding Porsche chief designer, developed the car body of the prototype, which was recognizably the Beetle we know today.
 It was one of the first to be designed with the aid of a wind tunnel; unlike the Chrysler Airflow, it would be a success.